 Missouri freelance writer Kristi Waterworth Hemmann says that keeping current with estimated tax payments requires discipline.
 "I really try to stay on top of this," Hemmann says.
 "You have to plot out the due dates and write out the checks, even if it hurts.
 You'll be glad when tax time comes around."

-Contributions to Retirement Plans Are Tax Deductible
+Contributions to Retirement Plans Can Reduce Your Taxable Income

 The government also wants to help fund your retirement.
 One of the top business tax breaks for solopreneurs is for making contributions to your own retirement plan.
 This may be the most valuable tax break available to the self-employed.